Gold Coast - the Goldie for Oldies!

 The following day we jump the light rail to Main Beach for a stickybeak.
 Here we breakfast at Hotshots Cafe.
 Ordering the ‘bagel board’, we again – cannot eat it all.
 We notice this is a theme on the Gold Coast: enormous servings of quality food at bargain prices.
 Hey, it’s not like we eat like sparrows.
 Or should I say lorikeets, because later that day we head south to visit the Currumbin Wildlife Sanctuary.
 Voted one of the Gold Coast’s most popular tourist destinations, Currumbin Wildlife Sanctuary is the jewel in the crown of the National Trust of Australia.
 And is one of Queensland’s earliest nature-based tourist destinations.
 Maybe you recall visiting it as a child?
 I remember going there as a kid in the 1960s.
 I can still remember feeding flocks of shrieking lorikeets, slightly terrified, like Rod Taylor in The Birds.
 These days there are lots of fab animal shows and indigenous cultural shows.
 I guess the Nat Trust had to lift its game with the ubiquity of wildlife parks, a la Family Erwin.

-Another fun activity is the Aquaduck (seniors $37) As the name suggests, this amphibious tour-bus is a city tour and waterways cruise all in one.
+Another fun activity is the Aquaduck (seniors $37) As the name suggests, this amphibious tour-bus is a city tour bus and waterways cruiser all in one

 If you’re visiting Goldie you might consider hiring an electric scooter - no license required!